YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that NULL was returned instead of a string from the user specified global variable name environment translation routine.

 Action: Correct the user environment translation algorithm to return a string (which can be emtpy).
-Restart GT.M for the changes to become effective.
+Restart YottaDB for the changes to become effective.

 ----------------
 XTRNRETVAL